Hanover-CS461/senior-project-2026-2027-John-Azzara/docs/index.md

 ---

 ## About This Project
 Write a short paragraph here describing your project’s purpose, goals, and what you’re researching or building.
-Keep it concise — this is your homepage intro.
+Keep it concise and clear.